Kuei Chih-Hung: Legacy

 Though often overlooked due to his penchant for exploitation genres and his early retirement from the film industry, Kuei Chih-Hung's films have received a renewed appreciation and attention in recent years.
 Today, he is often fondly referred to as the "Hong Kong Cult Meister."
 In 2011, the Hong Kong Film Archive published a bilingual edition of Kuei Chih-Hung, the Rebel in the System, a look at his life and films.

 That same year, the 35th Hong Kong International Film Festival paid tribute to Kuei with a seven-film retrospective, including screenings of The Teahouse, Killer Constable and the Hex series.

-Kuei's son, Ming Beaver Kwei, a film producer whose credits include Sophie’s Revenge, My Lucky Star and The Meg was in attendance.
+Kuei's son, Ming Beaver Kwei, a film producer whose credits include Sophie's Revenge, My Lucky Star and The Meg was in attendance.
 The film retrospective allowed the son to view his father's notorious cult classic, The Killer Snakes for the first time, 37 years after its initial release.

-“This is a film that’s totally psychotic, perverse and grossed out.
-It’s beyond rated R,” was how he described it to The Hollywood Reporter in 2011.
+"This is a film that's totally psychotic, perverse and grossed out.
+It's beyond rated R," was how he described it to The Hollywood Reporter in 2011.

 Kwei acknowledged that his dad would be pleased the films were still finding an audience, decades later.

-“He’d bitch about his work every day, never quite satisfied how his work had turned out, or how it was being distributed.
-He was only ever happy when he knew for a day that a film had worked at the box office, then he’d start worrying again.
-He’d be so happy to know that his films were getting a second look today.”
+"He'd bitch about his work every day, never quite satisfied how his work had turned out, or how it was being distributed.
+He was only ever happy when he knew for a day that a film had worked at the box office, then he'd start worrying again.
+He'd be so happy to know that his films were getting a second look today."

-With more of his films now available on home video and streaming platforms, Kuei's bold, iconoclastic approach and distinctive auteur style continue to reach new film audiences.